peterpot/openath.github.io/volunteer.md

 If anyone knows their way around the Meteor framework, we'd love to talk.
 Nothing could be better for real-time event management.

+# Contributors

+In vaguely chronological order...

+ - Nicola Fleet of Croydon Harriers - analysis, testing and design of system
+ - Peter Kennedy, BMAF IT Manager - analysis, design and testing, and a comprehensive athletes and clubs database to get us started
+ - Martin Alvarez-Espina provided a complete list of Spanish clubs and tracks
+ - Richard Holt of Momentum Sports - photos
+ - Gus Upton